Memory-induced complex contagion in epidemic spreading: Long-term memory

 Compared to the short-term memory mode, for ${\alpha>1}$ (respectively, ${\alpha<1}$) the endemic phase is enlarged (shrunken) by the long-term mode.
 This phenomenon is explained by the monotonically increasing (decreasing) infection rate.
 When the outbreak revisits a dormant node's neighborhood, its previously accumulated viral load facilitates (hinders) reinfection, enabling (preventing) the outbreak to remain active in a wider range of~$\lambda$.
 These results reveal that the additional long-term memory completely suppresses the effects of the short-term mode.
 Specifically, it causes individuals with virtually infinite memory to behave, on the aggregate, as if they had no memory at all.
 This collective memory loss consequently renders the system's macroscopic state unable to distinguish between agents' microscopic properties.

-In order to elucidate these findings, we proceed with the analysis of patient zero scenarios: the arrival of an infected agent in a previously unaffected population.
-We employ the lifespan method~\cite{Mata:2015}, which simulates outbreaks starting from a single infected node.
-Each single-seed realization is characterized by its coverage, $K$, defined as the number of distinct nodes that have become infected at least once, and can be either finite or endemic.
-While the former return to the absorbing state, the latter evolve towards an active steady state.
-In finite systems, we introduce a coverage threshold, ${K_\text{th}=c_\text{th}N}$, with ${0<c_\text{th}<1}$.
-A realization is declared endemic whenever its coverage reaches the threshold, and those that terminate without surpassing it are considered finite.
-As reported in~\cite{Mata:2015}, the value of $c_{\text{th}}$ does not modify the qualitative results.
-Hereafter, we use ${c_\text{th}=0.75}$
+In order to elucidate these findings, we proceed with the analysis of patient zero scenarios, where an infected agent arrives in a previously unaffected population.
 For a fixed value of $\lambda$ we run $10^4$~realizations, each starting with a single, randomly chosen infected node, and a system cleared of all viral load.
 We measure the average coverage fraction, ${\bar{c}=\langle K\rangle/N}$, and the probability that a realization surpasses the coverage threshold, $P_1$, which serves as a proxy for the true endemic probability, $P_{\infty}$, the probability, in the thermodynamic limit, that an outbreak becomes endemic (see SM for simulation details).